undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

 Valašsko is a lived agricultural region, not a heritage park.
-The folk culture — the festivals, the dairy farms, the distilling traditions — is continuous, not curated for visitors.
-At the open-air museum, the craft demonstrations are run by practitioners; pay attention and buy from them.
-Do not enter private farm buildings without invitation; the salaš farms are working dairies.
-The term "Wallachian" refers to a specific ethnocultural heritage rooted in the Vlach migration: use it with that specificity rather than as a generic label for the area.
-Many older residents speak a regional dialect of Czech with distinctive vocabulary; a greeting is always welcome.
+The festivals, the dairy farms, the distilling: continuous traditions, not curated performances.
+At the open-air museum the craft demonstrations are run by practitioners; pay attention and buy from them.
+Do not enter private farm buildings without invitation.
+The salaš farms are working dairies.
+The term "Wallachian" refers to a specific ethnocultural heritage rooted in the Vlach migration, so use it with that specificity rather than as a generic label for the area.
+Many older residents speak a regional dialect of Czech with distinctive vocabulary, and a greeting is always welcome.
 The Beskydy trails are shared with forestry operations; observe any closed-trail notices.
-The ridge between Pustevny and Radhošť is exposed and can cloud over rapidly in any season; bring a windproof layer even in summer.
+The ridge between Pustevny and Radhošť is exposed and can cloud over rapidly in any season.
+Bring a windproof layer even in summer.

 Practical notes